WHAT IS A STAR ?

-A red star has the coolest temperature, although they are still about 5,000 degrees Fahrenheit, while the hottest stars are blue, and these can be as hot as 200,000,000 degrees Fahrenheit at their core.
+A red star has the coolest temperature, although they are still about 5,000° Fahrenheit, while the hottest stars are blue or white, and these can be as hot as 200,000,000° Fahrenheit at their core.

 There is ten different types of stars.
 They are called neutron stars, black dwarfs, white dwarfs, brown dwarfs, red dwarfs, yellow dwarfs, blue giants, red giants, blue supergiants and red supergiants.

 People have used the North Star for centuries to guide them.
 While other stars move, the North Star stays fixed in the sky.